Test in a live environment

 Or, you can search for "IronPDF" in the NuGet Package Manager within Visual Studio and install it from there.

-Let's say you want to create a PDF report from HTML that displays customized greetings for different users.
+Let's say you want to create a PDF report from HTML with placeholder replacement that displays customized greetings for different users.
 You can use the C# string replace method to replace placeholders in an HTML template with the actual user data and then use IronPDF to convert the HTML to a PDF document.

 Here's a step-by-step guide on how to do this: